Blacklist: Italian MEP defames own political family to save face

 "Sorry, but I didn't find it in my mail ...
 I have been out of the office for a week," Martusciello told EUobserver on Monday (28 June), when confronted with the DEG's letter of reprimand.

-He declined to answer further questions, for instance: why the Kazakh government paid for his visit, as he admitted that it did to EP staff who spoke to EUobserver.
+He declined to answer further questions, for instance: why the Kazakh government paid for his visit, as he admitted that it had done to EP staff who spoke to EUobserver?

 "My email had no intention to endorse his [Martusciello's] trip whatsoever.
 I immediately informed the DEG secretariat to signal his intentions," McAllister told this website.